InvaHealth/InvaHealthDDdescriptors/README.md

 Method used to obtain the cost estimate:
 - <strong>report/estimation</strong> directly obtained or derived (using inference methods) from field-based information or
-- <strong>extrapolation</strong> (cost predicted beyond the original spatial and/or temporal observation range from computational modelling)
+- <strong>extrapolation</strong> (cost predicted beyond the original spatial and/or temporal observation range from modelling)

 # **Management_type**